pont-us/sedlog-ffq/README.md

 The original program used a customized version of Jos Buivenga's font Delicious.
 The font's license terms don't allow me to redistribute it, so for this release I have replaced it with Nimbus Sans L Condensed, which is included in this repository for convenience.
+I have also updated the program to use Python 3 rather than the original Python 2, and to use cairocffi rather than Pycairo, because the latter has problems with vector pattern fills.

 The ‘ffq’ in ‘sedlog-ffq’ is an abbreviation for ‘Fairfield Quarry’, the location of the logged section.